Harnaaz Sandhu: Early life

-Sandhu was born in the village of Kohali in Gurdaspur district, Punjab, to Pritampal Singh Sandhu and Rabinder Kaur Sandhu.
-Her father is a realtor and her mother a gynecologist.
+Harnaaz Kaur Sandhu was born in a Jat Sikh family of the Kohali village in Gurdaspur district, Punjab, to Pritampal Singh Sandhu and Rabinder Kaur Sandhu.
+Her father is a realtor and her mother a gynaecologist.
 She also has one sibling.
-Sandhu was raised in a Punjabi Jat Sikh family.

 In 2006, she moved to England, before returning to India two years later and settling in Chandigarh.

 She attended Shivalik Public School and the Post Graduate Government College for Girls, both in Chandigarh.
 Prior to becoming Miss Universe, Sandhu was pursuing a master's degree in public administration.
-In addition to her native language Punjabi, Sandhu is also fluent in Hindi and English.

 Pageantry

-When 17, Sandhu won Miss Chandigarh 2017, a regional contest.
+In 2017, Sandhu won Miss Chandigarh 2017, a regional contest.
 Subsequently, she participated in the Times Fresh Face Contest 2017, where she was adjudged as the 1st runner-up.
 She later won the title - Miss Max Emerging Star India 2018.

 She auditioned for the regional Femina Miss Punjab 2019 contest, and emerged as the winner.
 This gave her the right to participate in Femina Miss India 2019.